What is Syphilis?

 The only way to be sure is to get tested at your doctor's office or an STD clinic.
 A simple blood test can tell if you have the disease.

 What about Syphilis and pregnancy?

-All pregnant women should be tested for syphilis at their first prenatal visit and at delivery.
+Syphilis can be so dangerous for a baby that Texas requires doctors to test pregnant women at their first prenatal visit and during their third trimester.
 A pregnant woman who doesn’t get treatment, may have a stillbirth (baby born dead) or have a baby born with severe physical and mental health problems.

 What about Syphilis and HIV?